grafana/alloy/docs/sources/collect/opentelemetry-to-lgtm-stack.md

 ### Grafana Loki

 [Grafana Loki][] is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.
-Similar to Prometheus, to send from OTLP to Loki, you can configure passthrough from the [otelcol.exporter.loki][] component to [loki.write][] component.
+Similar to Prometheus, to send from OTLP to Loki, you can configure pass-through from the [otelcol.exporter.loki][] component to [loki.write][] component.

 ```alloy
 otelcol.exporter.loki "default" {